nrjphwe/signalk-app/README.md

 # signalk-app

-App or web-page to use another GUI to control autopilot, as well as showing data on the page.
+I created another web-page (index.html) to make a new GUI to control the autopilot, as well as showing data on the page.

-It consists of:
+This WEB-page is running on a web server on the Raspberry Pi to serve this new interface.
+This is done through a lightweight server like Flask (Python).

-- one web-page: index.html
+To use Flask:

-- and "app.py" that executes a python web-server for the web-page.
+Install Flask: pip install flask

-To make a permanent and robust solution for the "app.py", make systemd service to manage the application.
+To run the flask app you could run python3 app.py but to make a permanent and robust solution for the "app.py", make systemd service to manage the application.

 sudo nano /etc/systemd/system/myapp.service

 sudo systemctl daemon-reload
 sudo systemctl enable myapp.service